dbalabka/php-enumeration/README.md

 # PHP Enumeration classes
 Implementation of [Enumeration Classes](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/enumeration-classes-over-enum-types) in PHP.

-In contrast to [existing solutions](#existing-solutions) this implementation avoid usage of [Magic methods](https://www.php.net/manual/en/language.oop5.magic.php) and
+In contrast to [existing solutions](#existing-solutions), this implementation avoids usage of [Magic methods](https://www.php.net/manual/en/language.oop5.magic.php) and
 [Reflection](https://www.php.net/manual/en/book.reflection.php) to provide better performance and code autocompletion.
+Enumeration class holds reference to single Enum element represented as a object (singleton) to provide possiblity to use strict (`===`) comparision between the values.
-Also, we use static properties that can utilize the power of [Typed Properties](https://wiki.php.net/rfc/typed_properties_v2).
+Also, it uses static properties that can utilize the power of [Typed Properties](https://wiki.php.net/rfc/typed_properties_v2).
 The Enumeration Classes is much closer to other language implementations like [Java Enums](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) and [Python Enums](https://docs.python.org/3/library/enum.html).

 ## Declaration

-Basic way to declare named Enumeration class:
+A basic way to declare named Enumeration class:
 ```php
 <?php
 use Dbalabka\Enumeration;